Towards Reason-Informed Video Editing in Unified Models with Self-Reflective Learning: Abstract

 \section{Abstract}

-Video unified models exhibit strong capabilities in understanding and generation, yet they struggle with reason-informed visual editing even when equipped with powerful internal vision-language models (VLMs).
-We attribute this gap to two factors: 1) existing datasets are inadequate for training and evaluating reasoning-aware video editing, and 2) an inherent disconnect between the models' reasoning and editing capabilities, which prevents the rich understanding from effectively instructing the editing process.
-Bridging this gap requires an integrated framework that connects reasoning with visual transformation.
-To address this gap, we introduce the Reason-Informed Video Editing (RVE) task, which requires reasoning about physical plausibility and causal dynamics during editing.
-To support systematic evaluation, we construct RVE-Bench, a comprehensive benchmark with two complementary subsets: Reasoning-Informed Video Editing and In-Context Video Generation.
-These subsets cover diverse reasoning dimensions and real-world editing scenarios.
-Building upon this foundation, we propose the ReViSE, a Self-Reflective Reasoning (SRF) framework that unifies generation and evaluation within a single architecture.
-The model’s internal VLM provides intrinsic feedback by assessing whether the edited video logically satisfies the given instruction.
-The differential feedback that refines the generator’s reasoning behavior during training.
-Extensive experiments on RVE-Bench demonstrate that ReViSE significantly enhances editing accuracy and visual fidelity, achieving a 32$\%$ improvement of Overall score in reasoning-informed video editing subset over state-of-the-art methods.
-Our code and models are available at: \url{https://github.com/Liuxinyv/ReViSE}
+Unified video models exhibit strong capabilities in understanding and generation, yet they struggle with reason-informed visual editing even when equipped with powerful internal vision-language models (VLMs).
+We attribute this gap to two factors: (1) existing datasets are inadequate for training and evaluating reasoning-aware video editing, and (2) an inherent disconnect between the models’ reasoning and editing capabilities, which prevents understanding from guiding the editing process.
+To address this, we introduce the Reason-Informed Video Editing (RVE) task, which requires reasoning about physical plausibility and causal dynamics during editing.
+To support systematic evaluation, we construct RVE-Bench, a comprehensive benchmark with two complementary subsets: Reasoning-Aware Video Editing (RAVE) and In-Context Video-to-Video Generation (ICVG), spanning diverse reasoning dimensions across both editing and generation scenarios.
+Building upon this foundation, we propose ReViSE, a self-reflective learning framework that harnesses the model's internal VLM to evaluate and refine its own generation during training.
+Unlike prior reward-based approaches that rely on external critics, ReViSE leverages the model’s internal VLM as a self-reflective evaluator, providing differentiable feedback that directly refines the generator’s reasoning behavior during training.
+Extensive experiments on RVE-Bench demonstrate that ReViSE enhances editing accuracy and visual fidelity, outperforming the finetuned counterpart by \textbf{10\%} in Overall score on the RAVE subset, demonstrating the effectiveness of self-reflective differentiable reward.